 The general attorney is available to provide quality legal advice and consultation to all currently enrolled students.
 The attorney also prepares and presents programs and publications concerning students' legal rights and responsibilities.
-View the General Attorney Schedule for 2012-2013 →
+View the Current General Attorney Schedule→

 The general attorney acts in an advisory and intermediary role only.
 Areas commonly discussed with the attorney include:

 - Family Law